The ultimate guide to the Innovative Finance ISA

 It’s important to note before investing within an IFISA that, as with all investments, your capital is at risk and is not covered by the Financial Services Compensation Scheme (FSCS).
 Investing in an IFISA is not the same as saving within a cash ISA, which offers more security but for typically lower returns.

-Platforms mitigate the increased level of risk with security measures of their own, for example using security, provision funds and even insurance against borrower default, but ultimately it is important that every investor is aware that returns are not guaranteed.
+Platforms mitigate the increased level of risk with security measures of their own, for example using security and contingency funds but ultimately it is important that every investor is aware that returns are not guaranteed.

 The future of the IFISA